Hrabal/TemPy/README.md

 # TemPy
 ![TemPy Logo](tempy.png)
-### Fast Object-Oriented Html templating with no html involved!
+### Fast Object-Oriented HTML templating With Python!

 ### What
 Build HTML without writing a single tag.
-TemPy lets you dynamically generate HTML and accessing it in pure Python or in a jQuery fashion.
-Also navigating the DOM and manipulating tags is possible in a Python or jQuery-similar sintax.
+TemPy dynamically generates HTML and accesses it in a pure Python or jQuery fashion.
+Navigating the DOM and manipulating tags is also possible in a Python or jQuery-similar sintax.

 ### Why?
-HTML is like SQL: we all use it, we know it works, we all recognize it's important, but our biggest dream is to never write asingle line of it anymore.
-For SQL we have ORM's, for HTML we're not there yet.
+HTML is like SQL: we all use it, we know it works, we all recognize it's important, but our biggest dream is to never write a single line of it again.
+For SQL we have ORM's, but we're not there yet for HTML.
 Templating systems are cool (Python syntax in html code) but not cool enough (you still have to write html somehow)..
 ..so the idea of TemPy.

 ### Weeeeeeee!
-Tempy is also very fast compared to other templating engines.
-No parsing and a simple structure makes it fast.
-See below for benchmarks.
+No parsing and a simple structure makes TemPy fast.
+See below for benchmarks against other templating engines.

 **Build, manipulate, and navigate HTML documents.
 With no HTML involved.**

 # Usage
 ### Basic Templating

-TemPy offers a rather clean syntax for building pages in pure python:
+TemPy offers clean syntax for building pages in pure python:
 ```python
 my_text_list = ['This is foo', 'This is Bar', 'Have you met my friend Baz?']
 page = Html()(